 Contact your Account Manager for additional guidance when you are using a Premium Edition of LabKey Server.

-Update Tomcat Settings in Service File
+Update Paths and Settings in Service File

 Upgrade note: This topic is specifically for setting these properties for LabKey version 24.3 with embedded Tomcat 10.
 In previous versions, the settings were controlled in CATALINA_OPTS or JAVA_OPTS, or set via utility, depending on your platform.